Kesavar-Kabilar/StocksRNN-PricePredictor/README.md

 ![img](./ImageResults/LSTMHyperparameterTuning.png)

 As can be seen from the table, the RNN model performed slightly better than the LSTM Model.
-With the observations from the above table the best hyperparameter choices were to choose 100 Epochs with a batch size of 500 and with the previous 15 days of data.
+With the observations from the above table the best hyperparameter choices were to choose 200 epochs with a batch size of 500 and with the previous 15 days of data.

 ## Results

 ### Quantitative Measures

-The quantitative measures that were used to evaluate this model is by calculating the mean squared error of the model and by calcuating if it's prediction of increase or decrease were accurate.
-The mean squared error test how far the model's prediction were from the actual target company.
-The results obtained from the chart above indicated that our best model was on average 9% away from the target value.
-We also measured our regression model to predict an increase or decrease of the stock prices.
-Although we noticed that our regression model was not best suited to predict only the increase or decrease since our model is aimed to get close to the target value and not focused on whether the final value is increasing or decreasing.
-In order to achieve a successful increase or decrease model we should replicate the previous model with a soft max for it's final layer and train the model accordingly.
+The quantitative measures that were used to evaluate this model were the mean squared error of the model compared to the target stock value, and the correctness of the model's prediction of an increase or decrease.
+The mean squared error tested how far the model's prediction were from the actual target stock value.
+The correctness of the model's prediction of an increase or decrease was based on whether the model predicted a higher or lower stock value than the previous day's stock value, and was compared to whether the actual stock value had increased or decreased.
+A correct prediction was a correct increase or decrease prediction, and anything else was considered incorrect.

 ### Quantitative and Qualitative Results

+The results obtained from the chart above indicated that our best model was on average 7.0588% away from the target value.
+This model was the RNN model and had 200 epochs, a batch size of 500, and had been given the previous 15 days of data.
+It had a mean squared training error of 7.7342%, mean squared validation error of 7.6471%, and a mean squared testing error of 7.0588%.
+It also had a classification error of 48.1734%.
+This is highly inaccurate, and will be explained in the justification section below.

 ### Justification of Results

-Both models were designed as regression based models for predicting, and as such they both were able to predict the target with relatively high accuracy.
-The _____ model performed _____ better than the _____ model.
-This is likely due to ______.
-Overall both models were able to predict with relatively high accuracy, however, these models were designed with regression in mind and classification was a secondary focus.
-To perform the increase or decrease classification the model's predictions were simply compared to the previous day to determine whether the model implied an increase or decrease.
-This turned out to be very unsatisfactory, as the model's classification predictions were much worse in comparison to the regression based results.
+The RNN and LSTM models were designed as regression based models for predicting the next day's stock values, and as such they both were able to predict the target price with relatively low error.
+The RNN model performed better than the LSTM model given any selection of hyperparameters.
+This is likely due to having a small previous set of days for the model to learn from.
+Given a larger number of days to learn from the LSTM model may improve in accuracy over the RNN model due to being able to prioritize important information.
+This is currently relatively unnecessary due to the smaller set of days.
+Further improvement to either model could be made by testing additional hyperparameter values, modifying the model architecture to include additional layers, or simply providing additional training data which includes more recent stock results to generalize to more recent stock trends.
+Overall, both models were able to learn to predict a day's stock value with relatively low error.
+However, these models were designed with regression in mind and classification was a secondary focus.

+We also measured our regression model to predict an increase or decrease in the stock prices.
+This turned out to be highly inadequate, as the model's classification predictions were much worse in comparison to the regression based results.
+The best out of both models only slightly outperform a model that simply outputs 'increase' in every case.
+In order to design a model to successful predict an increase or decrease in stock value we could replicate the previous model with a soft max for it's final layer and adjust the data sets for the model accordingly.

 ## Ethical Considerations